lkilcommons/OvationPyme/readme.md

 owned by ExelisVis) version used by NOAA, which was released in an open source format [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
-Liam Kilcommons created this software to support the Pythonification of the Assimiliative Mapping of Ionospheric Electrodynamics project (AMIEPy), and for the Python space science community.
 __Contributions and comments are very welcome__.

 ## Differences in this implementation compared to the IDL version